aosabook/500lines/blockcode/README.md

 One thing that struck me when writing a block language is that the language is its own IDE.
 You can't just code up blocks in your favourite text editor, the IDE has to be designed and developed in parallel with the block language.
 This has some pros and cons.
 On the plus side, everyone will use a consistent environment, there is no room for religious wars around what editor to use.
 On the downside, it can be a huge distraction from building the block language itself.

-There are eight source files in this project, but `index.html` and `blocks.css` are basic structure and style for the app and won't be discussed.
-Two of the JavaScript files won't be discussed in any detail either, `util.js` contains some helpers and serves to bridge between different browser implementations in a way similar to a library like *jQuery* but in less than 50 lines of code and `file.js` is a similar utility used for loading and saving files and serializing scripts.
-For the remaining files:

-* `block.js` is the abstract representation of a block-based language.
-* `drag.js` implements the key interaction of the language: allowing the user to drag blocks from a list of available blocks (the "menu") to assemble them into a program (the "script").
-* `menu.js` has some helper code and is also responsible for actually running the user's program.
-* `turtle.js` defines the specifics of our block language (turtle graphics) and initializes its specific blocks.
-This is the file that would be replaced in order to create a different block language.

 ### Web Applications

 In order to make the resulting tool available to the widest possible audience, it is web-native.
 HTML, CSS, and JavaScript means it should work in most browsers and platforms.
 Wherever possible, if something about the implementation began to be too complex, I took that as a sign that I wasn't doing it "the web way" and tried to re-think how to leverage the tools built into the browser better.
 Modern web browsers are powerful platforms, with a rich set of tools for building great apps, worth exploring for projects large and small.